Ghost Mansions

 Things to do...

 All of these houses can be seen today, but many more have been demolished and the land used for new houses, businesses or public spaces.
-To find out more about these houses look at the Lost Mills and Ghost Mansions interactive map and website.
+To find out more about these houses, look at the Lost Mills and Ghost Mansions interactive map and check out the activities below:

 What to do next...